Brazil police arrest second suspect in case of missing journalist | Law-Order

 Brazil police arrest second suspect in case of missing journalist

 Amarildo, known as "Pelado," was arrested last week in the riverside village of Sao Gabriel where the two men were last seen on June 5.
 Police returned there on Tuesday and seized some ammunition and an oar, the statement said.
 Both suspects are being held at the police station in Atalaia do Norte, the nearest town, where the second man was arrested.
-Speaking of Oseney, Alex Perez, a police investigator, told reporters, "He did not resist arrest on suspicion of homicide based on witness accounts that placed the two suspects at the supposed scene of the crime."
+Alex Perez, a police investigator, told reporters that Oseney had been arrested "on suspicion of homicide based on witness accounts that placed the two suspects at the supposed scene of the crime."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)